thoughtbot/ruby-science/book/solutions/extract_decorator.md

 #### Change Decorator to Follow Component Interface

-In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component—the summarizer.
+In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component&mdash;the summarizer.
 Let's rename our only public method so that it follows the summarizer interface: